-Staley arrives in New Orleans after serving as assistant coach/defense of the San Francisco 49ers in 2024.
-Working with multiple position groups, as well as aiding 49ers Head Coach Kyle Shanahan, the San Francisco defense finished the season ranked eighth in the NFL in opponent net yards per game (317.4) and fifth against the pass (192.8 net yards per game).
-DL Nick Bosa was selected to the Pro Bowl after recording nine sacks, one interception, one forced fumble and one recovery.
-ILB Fred Warner was selected to the Pro Bowl, Associated Press All-Pro and PFWA All-NFL, as he registered 131 tackles (76 solo), two interceptions returned for 70 yards, including a 45-yard touchdown return and four forced fumbles.
-Saints CB Issac Yiadom led the team with a career-high three takeaways.
+Staley arrived in New Orleans after serving as assistant coach/defense of the San Francisco 49ers in 2024.
+Working with multiple position groups, as well as aiding 49ers Head Coach Kyle Shanahan, the San Francisco defense finished the season eighth in the NFL in opponent net yards per game (317.4) and fifth against the pass (192.8 ypg.).
+DL Nick Bosa was selected to the Pro Bowl after recording nine sacks, one interception, one forced fumble and one fumble recovery.
+ILB Fred Warner was selected to the Pro Bowl, AP All-Pro and PFWA All-NFL, as he registered 131 tackles (76 solo), two interceptions returned for 70 yards, including a 45-yard touchdown return and four forced fumbles.
+Saints CB Isaac Yiadom led the team with a career-high three takeaways.

 During his tenure as Chargers head coach, Staley led Los Angeles to a 24-24 record (.500) and guided the franchise to its first postseason appearance since the 2018 season.
-In his final season with the Chargers (2023), Staley helped QB Justin Herbert continue one of the best starts to a career in NFL history as no quarterback has more completions or passing yards over the first four seasons of a career than Herbert.
-Staley also saw WR Keenan Allen and LB Khalil Mack put together career seasons and earn themselves nods to the 2024 Pro Bowl Games roster.
-Allen registered a career-high 108 receptions, which set the single-season franchise record, while Mack tallied a career-high 17.0 sacks, tying the single-season franchise record.
+In his final season with the Chargers (2023), where Saints Head Coach Kellen Moore served as his offensive coordinator, Staley helped QB Justin Herbert continue one of the best starts to a career in NFL history, with no quarterback having more completions or passing yards over the first four seasons of their career than Herbert.
+Staley also saw WR Keenan Allen and LB Khalil Mack put together career seasons with Pro Bowl honors.
+Allen registered a career-high and team-record 108 receptions, while Mack tallied a career-high 17.0 sacks, tying the single-season franchise mark.
 Under Staley, the Chargers defensive unit registered 48.0 sacks in 2023, which was tied for the seventh-most in the NFL.

 In 2022, Staley guided the Chargers to a 10-7 regular season record and the first postseason appearance for the franchise since 2018.
 Under his guidance, the Chargers offense finished the 2022 season with the third-ranked passing offense (269.6 yards per game) and the ninth-ranked total offense (359.3 yards per game), while the defensive unit finished with the seventh-ranked passing defense (200.4 yards per game).
 Staley also helped RB Austin Ekeler set single-season career highs in yards from scrimmage (1,637), rushing touchdowns, rushing yards (915) and receptions (107).
 His 18 total touchdowns led the NFL for the second-consecutive season while his 107 catches led all running backs.
 Staley's defensive unit featured two Pro Bowl selections in S Derwin James Jr. and Mack, who helped the Chargers finish the final five weeks of the regular season with the third-ranked total defense (284.8 yards per game).